ctc-oss/fapolicy-analyzer/README.md

 ## Features

-1. Edit rules with validation and syntax highlighting
+1. Editing of rules, with validation and syntax highlighting
-2. Diff trust between fapolicyd trust db and disk
+2. Analysis of trust differences between what fapolicyd believes and what exists on disk
-3. Analyze fapolicyd logs and fix trust discrepancies
+3. Analysis of fapolicyd logs to understand fapolicyd runtime behavior
-4. Profile application disk access in fapolicy permissive mode
+4. Analysis of disk access by profiling application execution in permissive mode
+5. Editing the fapolicyd configuration with syntax validation
+6. Control of the fapolicyd daemon via DBUS signals

 See the [**User Guide**][1] for details.